andycwilliams/The-Fearless-Eater/README.md

 Web page for a fictional small business.

 Uses React and Bootstrap.
-Features functioning contact form with emailjs.
+Features functioning contact form with EmailJS.

 To add: Dark Mode